-Map is updated monthly and currently reflects the number and rate of Ottawa residents with confirmed COVID-19 reported up to February 28, 2020.
+The map is updated monthly and currently reflects the number and rate of Ottawa residents who tested positive for COVID-19 by June 30, 2021.

 Map Data Notes :

-- Data represents all cases reported from March 2020 to February 2021 and was extracted by Ottawa Public Health (OPH) from the OPH COVID-19 Ottawa Database (The COD).
-The COD is a dynamic disease reporting system that allows for continuous updates of information.
-These data are a snapshot in time, reflect the most accurate information that OPH has at the time of reporting, and might differ from other sources.
+- Data represents all cases reported from March 2020 to June 2021 and was extracted by Ottawa Public Health (OPH) from the provincial Case and Contact Management (CCM) solution.
+The CCM is a dynamic disease reporting system that allow for continuous updates of case information.
+These data are a snapshot in time, reflect the most accurate information that OPH has at the time of reporting, and the numbers may differ from other sources.

 - A case (an individual with laboratory-confirmed COVID-19 infection) is assigned to an Ottawa Neighbourhood Study (ONS) geography based on the individual’s residential postal code and the ONS’s postal code conversion file.
 As the area served by a given postal code may cross multiple neighbourhoods, the ONS postal code conversion file identifies the proportion of each postal code that falls within a neighbourhood.
 Thus, for cases with postal codes falling within multiple neighbourhoods, a fraction of those cases will be assigned to each neighbourhood.

-- Rates calculated from very low case counts, or for small populations, are unstable and should be interpreted with caution.
+- Neighbourhood rates are suppressed if case counts are less than 5 and if the total neighbourhood population (excluding LTCH residents) is less than 2000 people.
+Rates calculated from very low case counts, or for small populations, are unstable and should be interpreted with caution.
 A low case count for a given neighbourhood results in a very wide 95% confidence interval for the estimated rate; this interval is comprised of the lower and upper limits within which the true rate lies 95% of the time.
 A narrow confidence interval corresponds to a more precise estimate and a wider confidence interval corresponds to a less precise estimate.
 Because of this, rates calculated from very low case counts fluctuate so much that we cannot use them to compare different areas or make predictions over time.